th7mo/th7mo.com/ssh-key.md

 ### Create or modify the .ssh/config file

 To tell Git which SSH key to use when interacting with the remote repository, we need to configure the `~/.ssh/config` file.
-Make a host enty with the following settings for each key:
+Make a host entry with the following settings for each key:

 ```sh
 Host github # Use this name in the remote URL